Ativan Addiction – A Quick Guide on Signs and Symptoms

 Rehab is the next step.
 Once there, the professionals will take over their recovery.
 It is imperative that family members follow their instructions to the letter.
 A lapse on their part could create a relapse on the part of the addict.

-Ultimately, you must be aware of the signs and take action as soon as you notice the changes.
-An early intervention and a timely rehab might just save your loved one’s life.
+Ultimately, one must be aware of the signs and take action if any changes are noticed.
+An early intervention and a timely rehab might just save the loved one’s life.
 Remember, Ativan overdose is a medical emergency.
 Therefore, it can result in death if instant they don’t get quick treatment.